taotcis/.github/profile/README.md

 the angel of the church in Smyrna.

 ps.
-You know from front door in Sandy Springs, GA to Smyrna, GA is not even a drive (by metro Atlanta standards -- is that why its my codename in Revelation?)
+You know from my old front door on Tahoma Drive in Sandy Springs, GA to Smyrna, GA is not even a drive (by metro Atlanta standards -- is that why its my codename in Revelation?)

 thank you, thank you, thank you the Creator!